Renée Watson (scientist)

 Renée Watson is an Australian-born science communicator and entrepreneur.
 She is the founder of The Curiosity Box.

 Background

-Born in Queanbeyan, Australia, Watson attended the Australian National University, graduating in 2000 and moved to the UK the same year.
+Born in Queanbeyan, Australia, Watson attended the Australian National University, graduating in 2000 and moved to the UK during the same year.
 In 2008, Watson founded a business called WATS.ON, an association development company which worked with scientific societies and associations, helping them become sustainable and increase outward looking, high-impact work.

+From 2008 to 2017, Watson managed the Oxfordshire Science Festival.